My-UofE/ECM1410-Workshop03-Instructions/README.md

 int number = in.nextInt();
 ```

 **2.** Comment out the lines that request and print the users name.
-Add a call to `in.next()` so that the program only reads the first integer when the user is asked to specify a number.
+Add a call to `in.next()` to empty pending standard input before requesting the end value.

 **3.** We want our program to run from the start value, up to the end value (both integers) and display the sequence of square numbers: